Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

 woe and pain."[^26] Despite having created these beings with free will, God's sovereignty is still manifested in his judgement.

-Like in ancient myth, Milton's God fulfills the role an intercessor, the Son interceding to the Father for mankind.
+Like in ancient myth, Milton's God fulfills the role of an intercessor, the Son interceding to the Father for mankind.
 Of Adam and Eve's repentant prayers, Milton writes, "To Heaven their prayers/Flew up...then clad/With incense, where the golden altar fumed,/By their great